openshift-kni/cnf-features-deploy/cnf-tests/README.md

 ```

 If this does not work, it may be for several reason, spanning across dns, mtu size, firewall to mention some.

+## Impacts on the Cluster

+Depending on the feature, running the test suite might have different impact on the cluster.
+In general, only the `sctp` tests do not change the cluster configuration.
+All the other features have impacts on the configuration in a way or another.

+### SCTP

+SCTP tests just run different pods on different nodes to check connectivity.
+The impacts on the cluster are related to running simple pods on two nodes.

+### SR-IOV

+SR-IOV tests require changes in the SR-IOV network configuration, and SR-IOV tests create and destroy different types of configuration.

+This may have an impact if existing SR-IOV network configurations are already installed on the cluster, because there may be conflicts depending on the priority of such configurations.

+At the same time, the result of the tests may be affected by already existing configurations.

+### PTP

+PTP tests apply a ptp configuration to a set of nodes of the cluster.
+As per SR-IOV, this may conflict with any existing PTP configuration already in place, with unpredictable results.

+### Performance

+Performance tests apply a performance profile to the cluster.
+The effect of this is changes in the node configuration, reserving CPUs, allocating memory hugepages, setting the kernel packages to be realtime.

+If an existing profile named `performance` is already available on the cluster, the tests do not deploy it.

+### DPDK

+DPDK relies on both `performance` and `SR-IOV` features, so the test suite both configure a `performance profile` and `SR-IOV` networks, so the impacts are the same described above.

+### Cleaning Up

+After running the test suite, all the dangling resources are cleaned up.